erickhun/blog/content/posts/investing-from-taiwan.md

 title = "How to invest in ETFs and Stocks from Taiwan"
 +++

 I've spent a tremendous amount of time investigating on how to invest effectively from Taiwan.
 Many expats asked me the questions, so I've decided to write down how do I do it.
-I'll also write different options you could explore.
+I'll also write different alternative options you could explore.
 This article **will likely apply to Tax resident in Taiwan, non-US citizens**.
 I'm also not a financial advisor, and invite you to make more researches, please seek professional advice.

 ## Make sure to have an emergency fund before starting

 Do you have enough in your bank account for the next 6 months?
 This is one of the best recommendations.
-The goal of it is to never touch your investment until the next 15 or 20 years.
-The emergency fund will help you to give you enough buffer, in case you lose your job, have a bad accident.
-Withdrawing funds can take time, and also **will hurt the performance of your investment**.
+The main purpose of it is to act as a safety net if an emergency happens.
+This emergency fund will help you to give you enough buffer to cover any immediate needs, without touching to you investment.
+No one is guaranteed to keep its job forever, accidents, a major repair of your home.
+Withdrawing your investment **will hurt the returns on your investment**, so this fund is key to preserve the performance of it.

-I personally have my emergency fund in Revolut and Taipei Fubon Bank:
+I split my emergency fund in Revolut and Taipei Fubon Bank:

-- **Revolut**: I'm often abroad and the flexibility that give you Revolut in any country is great.
+- **Taipei Fubon Bank**: Taipei Fubon Bank has a decent English UI.
+It is known for being the cheapest to send money abroad (I'll touch on this why this is important below )
-- **Taipei Fubon Bank**: I want keep a single bank, Taipei Fubon Bank is known for being the cheapest to send money abroad (I'll touch on this why this is important below )
+- **Revolut**: I am often abroad and the flexibility that give you [Revolut](https://revolut.com/referral/ericb1ef!MAMO) in any country is great.

 The downside of both is that you won't get much interest on them.
-Revolut doesn't have any interest, and Taiwan Fubon Bank rates are quite low (0.05%/week).
-Those aren't really profitable, but the goal is to have access to cash at time you won't expect, and it will help you and won't hurt your investment.
-Some western countries might also give you some better interest rate accounts, but check below if that suits you.
+Revolut doesn't have make you any interest.
+Taiwan Fubon Bank rates are quite low.
+Those aren't really profitable, but the goal is to have access to cash at time you will expect the least, and it will help you and won't hurt your investment.
+Your home country might give you some better interest rate accounts.

 ## Which financial security to buy?
  I'll only focus here on a long term vision investment for the next 15 to 20 years.
 If you're looking for short-term returns, this post won't be for you.